-Like her attorney, Evaristo Flores, Cigarroa underscored that the government’s seizure of her land isn’t the same as police-perpetrated violence against Black people in the U.S. Still, she says, “The animus that emanates from the White House … it is [toward] all communities of color.
+Like her attorney, Evaristo Flores, Cigarroa underscored that the government’s seizure of her land isn’t the same as police-perpetrated violence against Black people in the U.S. Still, she says, “The animus that emanates from the White House, … it is [toward] all communities of color.
 So when this movement came out to defund the police, specifically to ask society to stop pouring in so much money for this false narrative of living in fear and militarizing our cities even more, that is what our message is too.”

-In a city that is 95 percent Latino and nearly 30 percent below the poverty line, the Coalition is demanding resources for education, housing, environmental restoration, economic development and health care as its residents struggle with one of the most severe outbreaks of COVID-19 in the nation.
+In a city that is 95 percent Latinx and nearly 30 percent below the poverty line, the Coalition is demanding resources for education, housing, environmental restoration, economic development and health care as its residents struggle with one of the most severe outbreaks of COVID-19 in the nation.

 Wall Accelerates Amid Pandemic

 Laredo is among the five metropolitan areas with the highest rates of new COVID-19 cases relative to their populations in the U.S., according to data compiled by The New York Times.
 All five areas are in South Texas.
 Laredo, a city of 260,000, broke 10,000 positive cases on Thursday.

 The city is also experiencing one of the highest death rates per capita in the country, with 227 pandemic-related deaths as of August 24.
 Laredo’s three hospitals have been at or near capacity every day, and its five nursing homes have had 40 virus-related deaths alone.
 It was the first city in the nation to pass an ordinance mandating masks in public.